Harden's triple-double leads Rockets past Nets

-(Reuters) - Eric Gordon's sprained left big toe was not normal on Friday and neither was the pace and 3-point rhythm of the Houston Rockets.
+NEW YORK -- Eric Gordon's sprained left big toe was not normal Friday and neither was the pace and 3-point rhythm of the Houston Rockets.

 Pace and rhythm returned in a big way for the Rockets, who also mixed in effective second-half defense against the worst team in the league.